Continuous-mode multi-photon filtering: Multi-photon filtering

-\subsection{Multi-photon filter: the Homodyne detection case}
+\subsection{Multi-photon filter: the homodyne detection case}

-In this subsection, following the development in Section \ref{sec:two_photon} for the $2$-photon case, we first derive the filter for an extended system, based on which we derive the filtering equations for the case of the $n$-photon state $|\Phi^n\r$.
+In this subsection, we derive the quantum filter for the homodyne detection case.
+Following the development in Section \ref{sec:two_photon} for the $2$-photon case, we first derive a filter for the extended system, based on which we derive the filter for the original system.